 - 8.1 In accordance with the revised guidance for transport appeals, since September 2016, the LA has adopted a 2 stage review and appeal process. - 8.2 This appeals policy is applicable to children who live within the Borough of Swindon that are attending mainstream and special schools.
-This appeals policy applies to children with or without a Statement of Special Educational Needs (SEN) or Education, Health and Care Plan (EHCP).
+This appeals policy applies to children with or without an Education, Health and Care Plan (EHCP).